DirtySenpai/Cheat-Loader-CSGO/README.md

 A few things I would possibly do, but don't get your hopes up.

+To do:

 - [ ] Auto-check user group after being logged in
-- [X] Make dll's remove themselves automatically
 - [ ] MyBB admin panel to change status and version
 - [ ] Clean up login heavily
+- [ ] Delayed injections
+- [ ] Add a MOTD function

+Completed:

+- [X] Make dll's remove themselves automatically